ToC

 Addressing your cover letter is one of the first things you have to consider when you format your cover letter — and this is generally how to do it in the UK:

-You should never use generic greetings like ‘To Whom It May Concern’ or ‘Dear Sir/Madam’ as they make you appear impersonal.
+Avoid using generic greetings like ‘To Whom It May Concern’ or ‘Dear Sir/Madam’ because they’re too impersonal.

 1. If you have a contact’s name

-Know the contact person’s name, gender, and title (e.g., Sir/Dame, Rev., Prof.)?
-Then personalise your cover letter greeting by using that information.
+Do you know the contact person’s name, gender, and special title (e.g., Sir/Dame, Rev., Prof.)?
+Then, personalise your cover letter greeting using that information.

-Here are some ways to address a cover letter that are suitable for most situations:
+Here are some ways to address a cover letter that are always okay:

-An infographic with a blue header and white text showing four ways to address a cover letter when you know the contact person's name.
+An infographic with a blue header and white text showing four ways to address a cover letter when you know the contact person

-If you’re unsure what the person’s gender or title is, do a little research on their social media (LinkedIn is a great source) or company website.
+If you don’t know what the person’s gender or title is, do a little research on their social media (LinkedIn is a great source) or company website.

-And if you still can’t figure out what title to use, addressing your cover letter ‘Dear [Full Name],’ is an appropriate solution.
+And if you still can’t figure out what title to use, addressing your cover letter ‘Dear (Full Name),’ is fine.

 2. If you don’t have a contact’s name

-When you don’t have the name of a person to address in your cover letter, the first thing you need to do is search for one.
-Addressing a specific person is always your best option, as doing so helps you establish a personal connection with the company.
+If you don’t have the name of a person to address in your cover letter, make time to search for one.
+Addressing a specific person is the best option because it helps you create a personal connection with the company.

-In most cases, you’ll be able to find the right person by checking the following sources:
+Usually, you’ll be able to find the person to address by checking the following sources:

-• The company’s ‘About Us’ page: You’ll often be able to find employees and their job titles listed on the company website.
+• The company’s ‘About Us’ page: You’ll often be able to find employees and their job titles listed on the company’s own website.

-• LinkedIn: Search the company and use the ‘People’ tab to access a list of people associated with the company.
-Then use terms like ‘marketing’, ‘human resources’, or ‘manager’ to narrow your search.
+• LinkedIn: Search the company, using the ‘People’ tab to access a list of people associated with it.
+Then, use terms like ‘security’, ‘payroll’, or ‘public relations’ to narrow your search.

 • Google: Use search operators (targeted search terms) to broaden or define your search.
-Putting a job title in double quotation marks (e.g., “press officer”) will prompt Google to search for that exact phrase, while ‘site:[company website] “[job title]”‘ will return matching results from the company website.
+Putting a job title in double quotation marks (e.g., “marketing director”) will prompt Google to search for that exact phrase, while ‘site:[company website] “[job title]”‘ will return matching results from the company website.

 Alternatively, contact the company directly by phone or email.
 Reaching out to a potential employer might be intimidating, but taking this personalised approach will show them you’re enthusiastic about the opportunity — and make your application more noticeable.

-But what if, despite your best efforts, you still can’t find a contact person?
+But what if you still can’t find a contact person?

 If you really can’t find a name, you can still write a cover letter that’s personalised to the employer by addressing them by their department.
 For example, you can write, ‘Dear Accounting Department,’